guilhemmarchand/nmon-for-splunk/docs/upgrade.rst

 **If you have previously deployed the PA-nmon in your clustered indexers, follow these simple steps:**

-* if you have defined any custom index in the PA-nmon, backup this configuration and backport it to the PA-nmon_light (see above)
+* if you have defined any custom index in the PA-nmon, backup this configuration and move it to the PA-nmon_light (see above)
 * remove the PA-nmon from the "master-apps" of the master node
 * extract the PA-nmon_light archive in the master node "master-apps" directory
 * extract the TA-nmon archive in the master node "master-apps" directory if you want to collect performance statistics from your indexers